-&lt;sup>21only Venus among the planets spins in a clockwise sense while Uranus has a spin axis which is on its side, relative to the others.
+24only Venus among the planets spins in a clockwise sense while Uranus has a spin axis which is on its side, relative to the others.
 One explanation is that, like the Moon was created through some billions of years ago collision with the Earth, so to something massive might have struck the adolescent Venus and Uranus.
 Multiple hypotheses exist.
+25The "Age of Aquarius" is next, as precession continues.